Friendship Truth #4: Close friendships can be hard to find.

 About Jessica Speer

 Jessica Speer is the award-winning author of BFF or NRF (Not Really Friends)?
-A Girls Guide to Happy Friendships (2021) and Middle School – Safety Goggles Advised (Releasing August 2022).
+A Girls Guide to Happy Friendships , Middle School – Safety Goggles Advised and The Phone Book.
 She has a master’s degree in social sciences and explores social-emotional topics in ways that connect with kids.
 For more information, visit JessicaSpeer.com